roymoran/comments-stream/README.md

 $ docker-compose --file ci/docker-compose.yml down
 ```

 Start `custom.py` to view print out of valid comments.
-You can optiionally modify `custom.py` to add custom logic for processing these comments (e.g. auto-replying or additional filtering).
+You can optionally modify `custom.py` to add custom logic for processing these comments (e.g. auto-replying or additional filtering).

 ```bash
 # from repo root